MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### Tier
 <a name="Tier"> </a>

 This setting lets you specify the ring for users in your organization.
-The OneDrive sync app updates to the public through three rings- first to Insiders, then Production, and finally Deferred.
+The OneDrive sync app updates to the public through three rings; first to Insiders, then to Production, and finally to Deferred.
 When you enable this setting and select a ring, users aren't able to change it.

 Insiders - This update ring users receive builds that let them preview new features coming to OneDrive.